orthanc-mirrors/orthanc-book/Sphinx/source/plugins/stone-webviewer.rst

   Check out your local regulations to ensure you're using it in a legal manner.

-- **Can the Stone Web Viewer display DICOM-SR (structured reports)?**
+- **Can the Stone Web viewer display DICOM-SR (structured reports)?**

+  Starting with version 3.0, the Stone Web viewer will provide built-in support to render DICOM-SR. Textual reports are generated on-the-fly.
+In addition, preliminary support for preliminary support for TID 1500 and TID 1410 will be included, which is in line with the `IHE "AI Results" profile <https://doi.org/10.3233/SHTI240603>`__.

-  The Stone Web viewer doesn't provide built-in support for DICOM-SR. However, it can display DICOM-SR that have been beforehand converted to PDF.
+  For earlier versions of the Stone Web viewer, DICOM-SR can be displayed if they have been beforehand converted to PDF.

   To this end, you could for instance first use the ``dsr2html`` command-line tool that is provided by the `DCMTK project